aleSheng/sdchat/README.md

-# SD Desk by YzLab
+# Stable Diffusion Chat

-SD Desk is a helper app for stable diffusion.
+SD Chat is a helper app for stable diffusion and ChatGPT.
 It's created from Tauri + Next.js Template.

 ## 注意事项